Jerell/dagger/backend/HTTPIE_API_TESTING.md

 ### Get Network Schemas

-Get schemas for all block types used in a specific network:
+Get schema properties for all blocks in a network.
+Returns the same flattened format as `/api/schema/properties` but for every block across all branches:

 ```bash
 http GET localhost:3000/api/schema/network network==preset1 version==v1.0